kadimi/opt/README.md

 Most page parameters work for tabs as well but don't forget to specify which page the tabs belong to with the `page` parameter.

-* `page` The PAF slug for the page the tab belongs to.
+* `page` The slug for the page the tab belongs to.

 ###<a name="register-options"></a>Register Options